 INCLUDE EVERYTHING MEDIA AND INFLUENCERS NEED TO CREATE THE COVERAGE YOU WANT

-This means a download code (where possible) to an alpha, beta, demo or full version of your game, a media kit containing any assets needed to accompany your story, and links to websites or any other platforms where they can find additional information if they need it.
+This means a download code (where possible) to an alpha, beta, demo or full version of your game, a media kit containing any assets needed to accompany your story, and links to websites or other platforms where they can find additional information if they need it.

-TIP 13: DON’T SEND YOUR GAME OUT TO DIE
+DON’T SEND YOUR GAME OUT TO DIE

-What we mean by this is don’t send your game out for review in the same period where there are loads of other games coming out or foreseeable significant events – journalists and influencers can only cover so many games at once.
+What we mean by this is don’t send your game out for review in the same period when there are loads of other games coming out or foreseeable significant events – journalists and influencers can only cover so many games at once.

 You should carefully plan the time and date of your outreach so you know what you’re competing against.
-Consider the various timeframes journalists and influencers are going to need to write about your game properly, as well as the quality of your build if you’re going out with alpha and beta demos.
+Consider the various timeframes journalists and influencers will need to write about your game properly, as well as the quality of your build if you’re going out with alpha and beta demos.